 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Us Ecology Inc. Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how ECOL stock compares to 2,000+ US-based stocks, and to peers in the Industrial Services sector and Environmental Services industry.
+We show how ECOL stock compares to 2,000+ US-based stocks, and to peers in the Administrative and Support and Waste Management and Remediation Services sector and Hazardous Waste Treatment and Disposal industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.

 US Ecology, Inc. is a leading provider of environmental services to commercial and government entities.
 The Company addresses the complex waste management and response needs of its customers offering treatment, disposal and recycling of hazardous, non-hazardous and radioactive waste, leading emergency response and standby services, and a wide range of complementary field and industrial services.
 US Ecology's focus on safety, environmental compliance, and best-in-class customer service enables us to effectively meet the needs of US Ecology's customers and to build long lasting relationships.
 US Ecology has been protecting the environment since 1952.

 Many of the following risk metrics are standardized and transformed into quantitative factors in institutional-level risk models.

 Rankings below represent percentiles from 1 to 100, with 1 being the lowest rating of risk.

 Stocks with higher beta exhibit higher sensitivity to the ups and downs in the market. (↑↑)